orientechnologies/orientdb-docs/Graph-Database-Tinkerpop.md

 ## Multi-Threaded Applications

-In order to use the OrientDB Graph API with multi-threaded applicationsm, you must use one `OrientGraph` instance per thread.
+In order to use the OrientDB Graph API with multi-threaded applications, you must use one `OrientGraph` instance per thread.

 For more information about multi-threading look at [Java Multi Threading](Java-Multi-Threading.md).
 Bear in mind, graph components (such as, Vertices and Edges) are not thread-safe.
 Sharing them between threads could cause unpredictable errors.